kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 When photographic images are scanned, higher pixel densities lead to much larger file sizes, resulting in images of remarkable detail.
 Conversely, low resolution scans sacrifice image quality for small file size.
 Good visual quality at reasonable file size is the much sought-after optimal goal for any image.

-Blocky images arise when the zoomed image is not matched to the display resolution, allowing individual pixels to show themselves as discernible "blocky" elements, as in +@fig:raster.
+Blocky images arise when the zoomed image is not matched to the display resolution, allowing individual pixels to show themselves as discernible "blocky" elements, as in @fig:raster.

 The dpi/ppi used for format conversion, especially between raster and PDF, is critical to avoid getting "blurry" or "grungy-looking" images.
 Merely ratcheting up the source dpi/ppi before conversion from raster to PDF will result in bloated PDF files that convey no discernible improvement in visual quality.
 There is always a sweet spot for pixel density---in image scanning and format conversions---that gives good visual quality at a decent file size.
 We should aim for that.